RL Fine-Tuning Heals OOD Forgetting in SFT: Evaluation and Analysis

-LLM starts to lose OOD capability from $\text{SFT}_\text{MaxOOD}$ to $\text{SFT}_\text{End}$ and the previous claim "SFT memorizes, RL generalizes" in~\citep{chu2025sftmemorizesrlgeneralizes} is only based on the observations that model at $\text{RL}_\text{End}$ is better than the model at $\text{SFT}_\text{End}$ which already suffers from severe performance degradation.
-Therefore, its evidence is insufficient to provide a comprehensive and strict comparison between SFT and RL.
-And the claim is essentially a part of a larger picture, where RL recovers the degradation in $\text{SFT}_\text{End}$, instead of surpassing the best of SFT.
-To verify our new claim, we track the OOD performance at various checkpoints and apply RL at each SFT checkpoint.
+LLM keeps losing OOD capability from $\text{SFT}_\text{MaxOOD}$ to $\text{SFT}_\text{End}$.
+The claim "SFT memorizes, RL generalizes" made in~\citep{chu2025sftmemorizesrlgeneralizes} is only based on the observations that, starting from $\text{SFT}_\text{End}$, the continued RLFT model is better than SFT model.
+However, $\text{SFT}_\text{End}$ already suffers from severe OOD forgetting.
+Therefore, the evidence at a single fixed checkpoint is insufficient to provide a comprehensive and strict comparison between SFT and RL.
+Their claim reflects only one aspect of a broader picture, where RL recovers the degradation in $\text{SFT}_\text{End}$, but barely surpasses the best of SFT.
+To depict the whole story and verify our new claim, we track the OOD performance at various SFT checkpoints and apply RLFT.
+We use LLaMA on \textit{GeneralPoints} as the dense-sweep example, and use the Qwen/GRPO and Open-R1/DAPO experiments in Appendix Figure~\ref{fig:qwen_ood_recovery_boundary_appendix}, Tables~\ref{tab:qwen_grpo_boundary_full} and~\ref{tab:dapo_complex_boundary} to test the same boundary pattern beyond this main sweep.
 Our observations of the whole fine-tuning process are as follows.